1847123212/vl670/README.md

 physically available.

-For home and office users, both limitations may not be a problem, but for hardware developers who work with custom systems, this can be problematic.
+For home and office users, both limitations may not be a problem, but for hardware developers and experimenters who work with custom systems, this can be problematic.

-#### VL670 Transaction Translator
+#### VL670/VL671 Transaction Translator

-The VL670 is a specialized ASIC developed by VIA Labs, Inc., it's a USB 2.0 to USB 3.0 *transaction translator*, in other words, it translates the legacy USB 2.0 traffic and transparently upgrades the device to an emulated USB 3.0 SuperSpeed device, enabling a legacy USB 2.0 device to make use of USB 3.0.
-By transparently upgrading a legacy USB 2.0 device to USB 3.0, both problems are eliminated.
+The VL670/671 is a specialized ASIC developed by VIA Labs, Inc., it's a USB 2.0 to USB 3.0 *transaction translator*, in other words, it translates the legacy USB 2.0 traffic and transparently upgrades the device to an USB 3.0 SuperSpeed device by emulation, enabling a legacy USB 2.0 device to make use of USB 3.0.
+By transparently upgrading a legacy USB 2.0 device to an emulated USB 3.0 device, both problems are eliminated.

 This is not a perfect solution, first, it's technically a violation of the USB standards, also device compatibility is limited.
 Nevertheless, it's